 Associate in Applied Science

-A degree in Welding Technology offers many career opportunities.
+A degree with a concentration in Sociology offers many career opportunities.
 Career Coach allows you to explore different career options for the degree you are pursuing.
 You can even take a look at each job title to see an in-depth overview, salary, job growth, and live job postings.

 Everyone can benefit from an introductory sociology class.
 It teaches students about the different groups and agents of socialization that helped shaped their personalities.
 They learn how our culture affects what we think is “normal,” how social changes affect everything from the types of jobs that are available to our concept of the family, and how our race, sex, and social class impact our lives.
 An introduction to the sociological perspective helps students understand themselves and the world around them.

 Taking upper-division sociology classes allows students to focus in greater depth on specific topics.
 Classes such as Race and Ethnicity, Urban Sociology, Social Problems, or Introduction to Criminology (to name a few offered at Mott), expand on the sociological perspectives, historical background, and social policies related to these substantive areas.
 This knowledge prepares students for careers or further training in social services, criminal justice, government, nonprofit organizations, education, business, and others.

 Master’s in Sociology

 A Master’s degree in sociology focuses on learning substantive areas in even greater depth, and on the analytical and methodological tools sociologists need to conduct scientific research.
 At the Master’s level, students will take courses in qualitative and quantitative research methods and begin doing independent research.
 These skills prepare students for applied research work in settings like the government, nonprofits, think tanks, and program evaluation, as well as giving students the credential to begin teaching sociology at the part-time or community college level.